krzeminskamaja/pythonLSLInletKafkaProducerServer/README.md

   port: int (for zeroMQ)
 	sessionID: "stringstrings"
 },...]
-2) for each of the objects in the collection, a proper listening LSL stream inlet thread will start
+2) for each of the objects in the collection, a proper listening LSL stream inlet/Kafka producer process will start

-The server will utilize a thread pool and expose a POST endpoint to receive the request
+The server will have POST endpoints to receive the start and stop listening requests.
+The server ensures all processes can share memory correctly.